Slide 1

 PGY 1

-Welcome to the KCU-GME Consortium/Freeman Program in Family Medicine!
-We are a recently accredited residency training program located in Joplin, Missouri.
-We welcomed our first resident class in July 2022.
+Welcome to KCU-GME Consortium/Freeman Family Medicine!
+We are accredited residency training program located in Joplin, Missouri.

-When the opportunity in Joplin arrived on my doorstep, I was impressed by the long tradition of community collaboration and the fruit this collaboration has borne: a new medical school, a planned dental school and several well-respected GME programs, to name only a few examples.
-This reflects deeply felt and shared core values: compassion, excellence, passion for community and professional responsibility to those served.
-I have been here since 2019 and can say that the experience has matched my expectations.
-It is an incredibly fertile environment for building a primary care residency.
+When the opportunity in Joplin arrived on my doorstep, I was impressed by the long tradition of community collaboration, and the fruit this collaboration has borne: a new medical school, a new dental school, several well-respected GME programs, to name only a few examples.
+This reflects deeply felt and shared core values: compassion, excellence, passion for community, and professional responsibility to those served.
+I have been here for nearly four years and can say that the experience has matched my expectations.
+It is an incredibly fertile environment for a primary care residency.

 Barbara H. Miller, MD, FAAFP